 Summer is flying by, and we want to take full advantage of it, making time for barbeques and picnics, ballgames and beaches.
 Personally, I’ve put my yoga studio membership on hold so I can spend my active time outdoors–hiking, doing the Grouse Grind, kayaking, and cycling.
 So far, I’ve also been to one Vancouver Canadians game and one Whitecaps game.
 There simply isn’t enough time to do as much as I’d like (which means my blogging has also fallen by the wayside, as this is my first for the month of July).

 I love the summer and all it’s glorious fresh food options.
 My fridge is full of berries.
-Right now I have strawberries, blueberries, and tayberries (yes, tayberries–I’ll get to that in another blog).
+Right now I have strawberries, blueberries, and tayberries (yes, tayberries–so many delicious berry options!).
 Farmer’s markets are in full swing, so you can stock up on watermelon, corn on the cob, peaches, cherries, a wide array of greens, and perhaps some foods you’ve never tried.

 But, sometimes I feel like food options are so limited when I head to a ballgame or barbeque.
 Would you like a burger or hotdog?
 Vegetarians (sometimes) get the choice of veggie burger or veggie hotdog.
 I find it a bit crazy that Crohn’s and Colitis Canada is encouraging people to host one of 150 BBQs as a fundraiser this summer.
 Don’t get me wrong.
 They do great work to raise awareness and funds for research and treatment, and BBQs are not a bad idea.
 But their image for it shows foods that would be hard for most IBD sufferers to handle–steak, hotdog, burger, and sausage.
 What about all the other options for barbequing?
 Or BBQ side dishes?
 Haven’t they read the research on cancer as a result of the chemicals produced when meat is cooked at high temperatures, like barbequed meat?